Security at Home and Around Town

 Despite the Indonesian government's insistence that all expats must carry the original copies of their identification papers with them, many people choose not to do this.
 If you should lose the papers or they should be stolen, it will be time consuming and costly to replace them.

 Instead, carry a photocopy or a laminated scan of the ID card as well as your ITAS card.
 Photocopies of the current visa pages of your passport are fine and if there is ever a question why you are not carrying the original, a good excuse is “it is at the office for renewal”.
 If a government official has a legitimate reason to see your documents, he can certainly be referred to your sponsoring company to see the originals.

 Exercising common sense in your demeanor in public places will go far to ensure your personal safety.
 In our home countries we expect visitors to our shores to comply with what we consider acceptable standards of behavior and not to be rude or arrogant.
 Here it is no different.
 A smile and a friendly gesture go a long way to bridging the cultural gap here in Indonesia as these actions do in most other countries.

-Just as in any major metropolitan area anywhere in the world, there are areas of Jakarta that may not be safe after dark.
-Ask Indonesian friends and colleagues where these areas are, so that you will not inadvertently pass through them.
+Just as in any major metropolitan area anywhere in the world, there are areas of Jakarta that may not be safe and certainly not after dark.
+Ask Indonesian friends and colleagues where these areas are, so that you can consciously avoid them.